HStatistics.com

 In fact, even the great Don Bradman scored a century every 3 innings or so and so in any given innings his probability of scoring a century would have been a bit above 1/3.

 In fact, in real life conditions, this is how probability is usually estimated - using historical data.
-And hence, while some questions will directly tell you the probability, some will be presented in the form of data.
+And hence, while some questions will directly tell you the probability, some will be presented in the form of

 So if a question has a sentence like "2 out of every 5 bulbs made by company X are defective"

-or "Robin Hood hits the target three times out of every four arrows he shoots" we should understand that this does not mean that in the next 5 bulbs you pick, 2 will be faulty or that in the next four arrows shot by Robin, three will hit the target.
-Rather,
+"Robin Hood hits the target three times out of every four arrows he shoots" we should understand that this does not mean that in the next 5 bulbs you pick, 2 will be faulty or that in the next four arrows shot

 we should understand that for each bulb, the probability that it is faulty will be 2/5 and similarly for each arrow shot, the probability that it hits is 3/4.